 1. Figure Out Why You Buy the Things You Buy

 Are you tired of being bored?
 Are you lonely?
 Looking for a solution to a problem but unable to look inside first?
-When we understand why we buy products, we will really recover and strive towards smarter money habits.
+When we understand why we buy products, we will really strive towards smarter money habits.

 2. Declutter What Isn’t Necessary